 Want the latest insurance industry news first?
 Sign up for our completely free newsletter service now.

 Aviva has recently been focusing on its digital business, as well as combining life and non-life insurance products through cross-selling.
-Earlier this week, Aviva announced the merging of its life and general insurance divisions in the UK as part of its shift towards digital.
+Earlier this week, Aviva announced the merger of its life and general insurance divisions in the UK as part of its shift towards digital.

 Meanwhile, Tencent has several other insurance ventures, such as ZhongAn Online Property and Casualty Insurance and HeTai Life Insurance, both online insurers.